 Key Market Stats:

-- Rents in San Antonio increased by an average of 2% over the past year, according to RENTCafé.
+- Rents in San Antonio have increased by 7% year-over-year.

 Historic Price Changes & Housing Affordability